Forty days and Forty nights.

-The image of the Savior appears to be in certain desert like landscape, but it is not fully defined.
-The Lord wanted and needed to be alone.
+The images of the Savior appear to be in a certain desert-like landscape, but it is not fully defined.
+The Lord wanted and needed to be alone before he started his ministry.
 As He went to the desert to meditate and pray, the artist metaphorically isolates him in such a way that the surroundings also seem to disappear in a suggestion of forms, scarce vegetation and rocks.

 During this trial, many of the things that we humans pursuit in life were present; power, riches, satisfaction.
 The Lord came out triumphant overcoming all temptations.